 - Floods are the most common natural disaster in the United States.
-The National Flood Insurance Program (NFIP) reports nearly 40% of flood insurance claims are for properties in moderate to lowrisk areas. - Buy flood insurance for your home.
+The National Flood Insurance Program (NFIP) reports nearly 40% of flood insurance claims are for properties in moderate to low-risk areas. - Buy flood insurance for your home.
 Buy flood insurance for your contents. - You don't have to own your home or business to get an NFIP policy.
 The NFIP offers insurance for renters' possessions. - Most property/casualty insurance does not cover flood damage.
-The NFIP, which is administered by the Federal Emergency Management Agency (FEMA), is a federal provider of flood insurance policies. - Flood insurance is required for mortgages on structures in areas designated as a Special Flood Hazard Area and Coastal High Hazard Area. - Live in a low-risk flood zone?
-Take advantage of the preferred risk policy for flood insurance. - If you don't have a mortgage and are not required to have flood insurance, consider getting an NFIP policy anyway.
+The NFIP, which is administered by the Federal Emergency Management Agency (FEMA), is a federal provider of flood insurance policies. - Flood insurance is required for mortgages on structures in areas designated as a Special Flood Hazard Area and Coastal High Hazard Area. - If you don't have a mortgage and are not required to have flood insurance, consider getting an NFIP policy anyway.
 Recovering from flood damage is expensive.
 Just one inch of water can cost up to \$27,000 or more in repairs. - In addition to the insurance coverage, it may also be an advantage if you sell the property to a buyer who finances with a mortgage.
 The policy may transfer to the new owner, possibly offering some cost savings.